-Staff Therapist Play Therapist, Family Counselor, Individual Counselor, Certified Clinical Trauma Professional // Licensed Clinical Marriage and Family Therapist, Bethesda, MD
+Staff Therapist, Play Therapist, Family Counselor, Individual Counselor, Certified Family Trauma Professional // Licensed Clinical Marriage and Family Therapist, Bethesda, MD

-- Clinical Degree: : University of Maryland, Couple and Family Therapy, University of Maryland
+- Clinical Degree: Couple and Family Therapy, University of Maryland

 - Expertise: Lifespan Trauma, Family Conflict, Adolescent/Young Adult Anxiety and Depression, Adult Mental Health, Coping with Chronic Illness, Medical Trauma (all ages)

 - MS, Couple & Family Therapy, University of Maryland, College Park

 Ready to get started with play therapy, family therapy, or individual counseling in Bethesda, MD?
 Give Anna White a call, she’s looking forward to hearing from you.

 Anna White, MS, LCMFT is an independent contractor of Emily Cook Therapy, LLC and not an employee.